anttisalonen/progbook/rst/cpu.rst

 Combining the above in AND-2: When both A and B are 1, the output of NOT is 0, meaning that the output of our circuit is 0.
 In other cases, the output is the same as the output of the OR-gate.
 Hence the final output is as desired.

-We also have a new building block: whenever we need a XOR-gate, we can use this design.
+We now have a new building block: whenever we need a XOR-gate, we can use this design.

 *Exercise*: Using only the OR-, AND- and NOT-gates, design, with a pen and paper, a circuit with two inputs A and B, and output X, such that the when both A and B are 0, the output is 1.
 In all other cases the output must be 0.